salil-seth-growth/salil-seth-growth/README.md

 ### 🧠 How I work

-I ship thinking fast.
 Both projects above were prototyped using Claude code & similar products as a co-pilot — the strategy, frameworks, and product logic are mine; AI compresses the time from idea to polished artifact.
 I think this is how strong product people operate in 2026.